chaoxu0512/chaoxu0512.github.io/_posts/oct/2020-11-16-ffoct-development-part3.md

 As both types of images can be acquired simultaneously using spectral separation, the average acquisition time for a multimodal image is 1s.

-==Result:== the obtained images of skin samples show a significant enhancement of the contrast of nuclei due to fluorescence images, merged with architectural information from FFOCT.
+**Result:** the obtained images of skin samples show a significant enhancement of the contrast of nuclei due to fluorescence images, merged with architectural information from FFOCT.

 > The visualization of nuclei alone is not useful for the pathologists if not precisely located in the architecture of the tissue.

-==To be improved:== the fluorescence light is reduced by the beam splitter (how to optimize fluorescence collection).
+**To be improved:** the fluorescence light is reduced by the beam splitter (how to optimize fluorescence collection).

 > A separate injection path can be positioned after the beam splitter (before the objective of the sample arm).